pallavi2892/StickyNotes/README.md

 # StickyNotes
 This applications provides the functionality of creating and storing the notes.
+The user can also update the already existing note.